tud-hri/joan/docs/setup-on-tud-shared-hardware.md

 You will most likely create your own project (a map) on a shared computer.
 To make sure we keep everything organized, you need to follow the following steps precisely.
 Follow these steps for every computer you want to install your project on.

+If you need to do a fresh install on the computer, follow the steps in both the [CARLA setup guide](setup-carla-windows.md) and [JOAN setup guide](setup-joan.md).

 ## How to install your project on a shared computer

 - Login with your TU Delft NETID.